 On the left is the cylinder head that has a piece of perspex fitted over the combustion chamber.
 Oil is carefully added to the void until it's full, and the exact volume noted.
 The same is done with the piston and these measurements are used to calculate the compression ratio of the engine.
 Once I was happy that the compression ratio was suitable, the cylinder head was installed on the block.
 The next job will be to install the camshafts, and accurately set them up.
 There are adjustable vernier camshaft sprockets that will be fitted, that allow each camshaft to adjusted until the exact timing is achieved.

-The new lightweight flywheel fitted with new crankshaft bolts, and the locking bracket to allow the crankshaft pulley and flywheels bolts to be torqued up.
+The new lightweight flywheel is fitted, along with new crankshaft bolts.
+You can see the locking bracket bolted to the back of the block, which allows the crankshaft pulley and flywheels bolts to be torqued up.

 On the left is the new AP Racing clutch plate, with the alignment tool I made, so the clutch will be positioned correctly when installed on the flywheel.
 This will ensure that the input shaft on the gearbox will accurately locate into the spline of the clutch plate when refitted to the engine.
 The camshafts have also been timed up, and a new tensioner fitted.
 The new cylinder head was slightly different to the original one, so a different belt and tensioner were needed so everything fitted correctly.
 The new camshaft sprockets are adjustable, thus ensuring the timing is perfectly set up.